stevefake/2016.03.17/README.md

 HOURS ESTIMATES:

 (~1 hour) Create a new department (given its name).
+  Actual: About an hour.
+Maybe more.
+The main difficulty was in making any test fail.
+  (Syntax: start test name with 'test')
 (~15 min) Create a new employee (given his/her name, email address, phone number, and salary).
+  Actual: 5-10 minutes
 (~20 min) Add an employee to a department.
 (~20 min) Get an employee's name.
 (~10 min) Get an employee's salary.